jckarter/clay/doc/language-reference.md

     TopLevelLLVM -> LLVMBlock
     LLVMBlock -> "__llvm__" "{" /.*/ "}"

 A module may optionally contain a top-level block of LLVM assembly language.
-The given code will be emitted directly into the top level of the generated LLVM module, and may contain function declarations or other global declarations needed by `__llvm__` blocks in individual [inline LLVM functions].
+The given code will be emitted directly into the top level of the generated LLVM module, and may contain function declarations, metadata nodes, or other global definitions needed by `__llvm__` blocks in individual [inline LLVM functions].
 The top-level LLVM block must appear after any [import declarations] or [module declaration] and before any [top-level definitions].

     // Example
     in traps;